SPD Selector

 Aluminum Air Terminals

-Characteristics of aluminum air terminals:
+Characteristics of aluminum lightning rods:

 • Weight advantage: 70% lighter than copper air terminals, reducing structural load